Ducks extend Canucks' goalless streak to 3 games with win | CBC Sports

 The victory left the Ducks tied with Los Angeles for third place in the Pacific Division at 82 points.
 Anaheim has played one more game than the Kings.

-Montour scored his first goal for the Ducks in 50 games and then added a second on a power play in the final minute.
-John Gibson made 32 saves to hand the Canucks their third consecutive shutout.

-The 38-year-old Chimera came to the Ducks in a Feb.
-26 trade with the New York Islanders.
+"It was a competitive game," Vancouver coach Travis Green said.
+"I like how we went toe-to-toe with them.

+"We created a lot of chances, a lot of shots.
+We just have to figure a way to get one in."

-Vancouver has lost five straight and eight of nine.
-Jacob Markstrom stopped 34 shots.
+Vancouver, which has lost five straight and eight of nine, was eliminated from playoff contention.

+Montour opened the scoring 2:36 into the game on a nice give-and-go from Chimera.
+The defenseman hadn't scored since Nov.
+19.

+"It was one of those things," Montour said after his first career multi-goal game.
+"I felt the shots were still there, they just weren't going in."

 Chris Kelly won a battle for a loose puck and fed Chimera, whose quick wrist shot whipped inside the near post for his third goal of the season but first since Dec.
 27.